 Threats evolve and patterns change; we stay ahead by regularly updating our threat signature databases.
 This ensures your network is protected from even the latest threats.

-Yes, we ensure that your information is kept private and secure at our offices and completely deleted after a month.
+Yes, we guarantee the privacy and security of your information at our offices, which we completely delete after a month.
 The only data retained is that of the attacker’s IP address to ensure our threat database remains up-to-date.

 Note: Only when security detections are triggered, certain metadata, including timestamps, IP addresses, ports, protocols, and signatures, temporarily pass through an encrypted communication channel with our cloud security database provider before it is ultimately deleted.
 These data won’t have any personal identifying meta of yours.